raldone01/no_std_io_rs/README.md

 * Make tar creator, extractor, gz compressor, gz decompressor into Read/Write.
 * gen tar
 * gnu `sparse` files
+* Cleanup the pax parser and how it uses the cursor. to do that add write_until and read_until

 # TODO (long term):
 * Add filesystem trait and filesystem agnostic file api.
 (Default ship a memory based implementation serialize to tar_gz and extract from tar_gz.)